W-W-M/W-W-M.github.io/_pages/about.md

   - /about.html
 ---

-I am currently and a PDRA at the University of Manchester, supervised by Prof. Charlie C.L.
+I am currently a PDRA at the University of Manchester, supervised by Prof. Charlie C.L.
 Wang.
 I was an associate professor at Dalian University of Technology.
 I obtained my bachelor (2010) and doctoral (2016) degree at Dalian University of Technology, supervised by Prof. Xiuping Liu.